jsonkao/javascript/README.md

 ### `setTimeout(func, 0)`

 Zero-timeout scheduling is used to schedule the call "as soon as possible, but after the current code is complete".
 Even if it was `setTimeout(func, 100)` and the current code took > 100ms, func would still wait.

+## Throttling and Debouncing

+Throttling enforces a maximum number of times a function can be called over time.
+As in "execute this function at most once every 100 milliseconds."
+Debouncing enforces that a function not be called again until a certain amount of time has passed without it being called.
+As in "execute this function only if 100 milliseconds have passed without it being called."

 ## Decorators